putyourlightson/craft-blitz/README.md

     # Send would-be 404 requests to Craft

+## Query Strings

+URLs with query strings will be cached according to the selected option in the "Query String Caching" setting  as follows:

+- `Do not cache URLs with query strings`: URLs with query strings (anything following a `?` in a URL) will not be cached.
+Use when query parameters dynamically affect a page's output and should therefore never be cached.
+- `Cache URLs with query strings as unique pages`: URLs with query strings will be cached as unique pages, so `domain.com/`, `domain.com/?=1` and `domain.com/?p=2` will be cached separately.
+Use when query parameters affect a page's output in a deterministic way and can therefore be cached as unique pages.
+- `Cache URLs with query strings as the same page`: URLs with query strings will be cached as the same page, so `domain.com/`, `domain.com/?&utm_source=twitter` and `domain.com/?&utm_source=facebook` will all be cached with the output.
+Use when query parameters do not affect a page's output and can therefore be cached as the same page.

+## Dynamic Content

+When a URL is cached, the static cached file will be served up on all subsequent requests.
+Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
+The easiest way to do this is to add excluded URI patterns for such pages.

+Blitz offers a workaround for injecting dynamic content into a cached page using an AJX request.
+The following template tags are available for doing so.

+#### `{{ craft.blitz.getUri('/template/name') }}`

+Returns the contents of the URI provided.

+#### `{{ craft.blitz.csrfInput() }}`

+Returns a dynamically generated CSRF input field.

 ## Cache Invalidation

 When an element is created, updated or deleted, any cached template files that used that element are deleted.
 A job is then automatically queued to refresh the cleared cache files.
 This applies to all element types, including global sets.